NXT TV preview: The No Mercy go-home show lineup, Heritage Cup tournament final - Pro Wrestling Dot Net

 -Dijak vs. Eddy Thorpe in a Strap Match

-Powell’s POV: The winner of the tournament will earn a shot at Noam Dar’s NXT Heritage Cup at NXT No Mercy on September 30 in Bakersfield, California at Mechanics Bank Arena.
-Tuesday’s NXT will be live from the WWE Performance Center.
+Powell’s POV: The winner of the tournament will earn a shot at Noam Dar’s NXT Heritage Cup at NXT No Mercy on Sunday in Bakersfield, California at Mechanics Bank Arena.
+Tonight’s NXT will be live from the WWE Performance Center.
 Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment